oloapinivad/ECmean4/docs/sphinx/source/configuration.rst

 	the list of atmospheric fields to be processed

 oce_vars:
+	the list of oceanic fields to be processed

+ice_vars:
-	the list of oceanic/sea-ice fields to be processed
+        the list of sea-ice fields to be processed

 tab_vars:
 	the list of fields to be reported in the output table